mpmckenna8/pi_gps_camera/readme.md

 Orientation of the antenna is super important.
 Ordered an external antenna but it only seems to work without it if the gps is facing the sky with very few impediments.

+Keep forgetting to run stuff in the background i can use screen like in. https://medium.com/@arnab.k/how-to-keep-processes-running-after-ending-ssh-session-c836010b26a3

+to transfer stuff from the pi: scp pi@piface.local:/home/pi/project/1561162913.jpg ./pics

 materials:
 - pi zero